kjavedan/Ecommerce-website/src/A_challenges.md

 * data:
 we have certain number of that in our array for each category slider.
 Ex: Hot Sails -> gets data from ProductsData -> [item1, item2, item3, ...]
+each product card has a certain width

+* question?
+how to only shift the products in the screen area

+* data:
+the screen screen size changes from divice to divice, therefore we need write an algorithm that respons to each screen

+* requirement:
+1. calculating the width of the wrapper base on screen size
+2. getting the array length to hide the control btns